 The Money Savvy Student is a book that can help you learn about personal finance and money management.
 The book covers topics such as budgeting, saving, investing, and credit.
 The book is geared towards teens and young adults.

-How the book can help: The Money Savvy Student can help you learn about personal finance and money management.
+The Money Savvy Student can help you learn about personal finance and money management.
 The book covers topics such as budgeting, saving, investing, and credit.
 The book is geared towards teens and young adults.

-What topics are covered: Topics covered in the book include budgeting, saving, investing, and credit.
+Topics covered in the book include budgeting, saving, investing, and credit.
 The book is geared towards teens and young adults.

 12. “Not Your Parents’ Money Book: Making, Saving, and Spending Your Own Money” by Jean Chatzky and Erwin Haya